|Founded||Founded in 1952 in or near East Garfield Park|

 On August 3, 1964 the Spanish Cobras ended up in a small section of the news paper because the leader of the Imperial Roman Cobras Charles Bibbs “Bibby” was shot in the face at 4407 Jackson Blvd (Jackson and Kostner) with a sawn off shotgun.
 This happened in the West Garfield Park neighborhood.
 Bibby was at his friend’s house when his 16 year old brother “Flanders” showed up and said the Spanish Cobras were starting trouble right around the way.
 Bibby was too hasty and grabbed the sawn off shotgun he kept under his friend’s porch the wrong way and blew his own face off.
 It was at this point that Chicago Police and the whole world got to learn a tad bit more about the Spanish Cobras.
 Apparently both Cobra gangs had on and off wars.
 Bibby would call truces with whoever the leader of the Spanish Cobras was at the time to a meeting place to work out differences once and a while.
 The article from 1964 said the Spanish Cobras operate north of the Congress Expressway, which of course shows the Cobras were just north of the expressway.
 If they were further north in Humboldt Park the article would have specified that, which further proves Spanish Cobras operated within the same vicinity, and that the Spanish Cobras were indeed an East Garfield Park gang in their first chapter of existence.
 If they were at all in Humboldt Park, they would not be clashing with this other Cobra gang so often, they would have been too far a apart to give a crap about each other besides maybe a brawl once and a great while.
 The article states that they would fight with guns, clubs, black jacks and knives (Chicago Tribune, Juneau, Aug 3, 1964).

 In 1965 a massive riot broke out in the East and West Garfield Park neighborhoods based upon a negligent death of an African American woman.
 East Garfield Park was well over 70% African American by 1965 and Puerto Ricans were now starting to move out just like the whites.
 There was massive looting and destruction in these neighborhoods that fell beyond repair.
 After this happened, the last of the white residents moved out along with the Puerto Rican community that relocated to West Humboldt Park.
-This of course meant all the Spanish Cobras completely evacuated East Garfield Park and became a Humboldt Park gang by 1965.
-Once the Cobras arrived they were greeted with heavy amounts of hate from neighborhood white greaser gangs like the Gaylords and Simon City Royals, and the battles ensued.
+Once the Cobras arrived in Humboldt Park they were greeted with heavy amounts of hate from neighborhood white greaser gangs like the Gaylords and Simon City Royals, and the battles ensued.

 Once the Spanish Cobras reached West Humboldt Park they began heavier recruiting that spread into East Humboldt Park (in the West Town neighborhood) and Kelvyn Park (within the Hermosa neighborhood) by the late 1960s.